 The total money a customer gets back from a successful bet - this includes winnings and stake.

 Consists of two seperate bets.
 When a forecast bet is reversed the 2 selections can finish 1st and 2nd in either order.

 When a horse is withdrawn and there is insufficient time to form a new market the remaining horses in the race are subject to a deduction if they win or are placed.
 In some instances this can apply to other sports.
-See Horse Racing rules.
+See Horse Racing rules for details of deductions.

 Run Line betting

 Baseball term - an Over/Under market for the total runs scored in a specified period/match